Lissy93/dashy/docs/developing.md

 #### Basics

-- **`yarn build`** - In the interest of speed, the application is pre-compiled, this means that the config file is read during build-time, and therefore the app needs to rebuilt for any new changes to take effect.
-Luckily this is very straight forward.
-Just run `yarn build` or `docker exec -it [container-id] yarn build`
+- **`yarn build`** - Builds the production bundle into `./dist`.
+The Vite dev/runtime server serves `user-data/conf.yml` on each request, so a rebuild is only needed when source code or assets change, not when config changes
-- **`yarn start`** - Starts a web server, and serves up the production site from `./dist` (must run build command first)
+- **`yarn start`** - Starts the Node server, which serves the built site from `./dist` and the live config from `user-data/`.
+Run `yarn build` first

 #### Development